MicroStep Laserrotator bei der Blechbearbeitung

 Matthias KornDipl.-Ing.
 Matthias Korn is an application engineer for laser technology at MicroStep Europa GmbH.
 The technologist has been at the heart of the market for decades and is passionate about the further development of laser cutting technology.
 In various roles, he has played a key role in ensuring that MicroStep can now offer an impressive portfolio of solutions in the field of laser cutting technology.

-Patrick ScheunerPatrick Scheuner has been working in the Service & Support department at MicroStep Europe since 2016.
-The trained metalworker and master metalworker lives for preparing customers for their technology and helping them to get the most out of their system every day.
-He is one of the in-house specialists in laser cutting technology and takes care of the entire range of technical and customer-related tasks - from commissioning and training to demonstrations and consultations at trade fairs.
+Patrick ScheunerPatrick Scheuner has been working in the Service & Support department at MicroStep Europa since 2016.
+The trained and qualified metalworker lives for preparing customers for their technology and helping them to get the most out of their system every day.
+He is one of the in-house specialists in laser cutting technology and takes care of the entire range of technical and customer-related tasks – from commissioning and training to demonstrations and consultations at exhibitions.

 Das könnte Sie auch interessieren: